0xjba/WhatsAuto/README.md

-# WhatAuto
+# WhatsAuto
-WhatAuto is a program that uses pywhatkit which is a Python library for scheduling WhatsApp messages.
+WhatsAuto is a program that uses pywhatkit which is a Python library for scheduling WhatsApp messages.